RealBirdMan91/PostgreSQL/postgres.md

 Syntax rules:

 1. SQL statements must end with a semicolon (if multiple statements are included in the same command).
 2. SQL statements are case-insensitive.
-This means that FROM is the same as from (for better identification of keywords, they should still be capitalized).
+This means that `FROM` is the same as `from` (for better identification of keywords, they should still be capitalized).
 3. identifiers can be surrounded with double quotes to avoid conflicts with built-in keywords.

 ---

-## Data Definition
+## Working with Databases and Tables

 When working with databases and tables, the following keywords are important.